temporalio/documentation/docs-src/java/introduction-to-java-sdk.md

 **How to contribute to the Temporal Java SDK**

-The Temporal Java SDK is MIT licensed, and contributions are welcome.
+The Temporal Java SDK is an Apache 2.0 licensed, and contributions are welcome.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-java/blob/master/CONTRIBUTING.md).